Blueberry Cove Beads Subscription Box Review – August 2018

 Good to know: You will receive this towards the end of the month or the beginning of the next month if you live in the U.S. since it is shipping from Canada.
 (Blueberry Cove Beads did recently start using a new shipping service so now you can track your packages, though!)

 There isn’t a traditional information card with this box.
-This month’s theme was “Beachcombing.”
+This month’s challenge was to make a pair of earrings.

 A note on prices: Items like this can come from a variety of different suppliers at many price points depending on how many you buy, etc. Even different colors of the same size and shape of glass beads are priced differently due to materials needed to make the colors!
 So I have opted not to provide prices in this review.